atreyeem99/ORCA-keywords/README.md

 - `IDPP_ksp` spring constant used to scale the spring force parallel to the path.
 - `IDPP_Alpha` multiplicative factor to scale the size of the step ineach opt. cycle
 - `IDPP_ksp`  spring constant used to scale the spring force parallel to the path.
+- `EThresh value` Energy threshold up to which CSFs are included (in eV)